Nostalgias Chords

 Y más la vuelvo a recordar.

 For the chorus, only 3 chords are added.
-I put only the new chords that you will have to know for this chorus (the ones you already know have to be ready) :
+I put only the new chords that you will have to know on guitar for the chorus of Nostalgias (the ones you already know have to be ready) :

 guitar chords

-When you master those positions and the previous, you can follow the next framework to play the chorus :
+When you master those positions and the previous, you can follow the next tab to play the chorus :

 tango chords